PaddlePaddle/PaddleNLP/README_en.md

 ## Quick Start

-**Taskflow** aims to provide off-the-shelf NLP pre-built task covering NLU and NLG scenario, in the meanwhile with extreamly fast infernece satisfying industrial applications.
+**Taskflow** aims to provide off-the-shelf NLP pre-built task covering NLU and NLG scenario, in the meanwhile with extremely fast inference satisfying industrial applications.

 ```python
 from paddlenlp import Taskflow